 It was fun planning our return with Louise in December 2022.
 On December 23, 2022, it will be Tom’s 70th birthday, and of course, we’ll be planning a party at Jabula for whatever friends of ours will be here during the holiday season.
 Many leave to return to home countries during the holidays.

-Yesterday, at 4:00 pm (1600 hrs), we met Rita and Gerhard at The Giraffe Bar and Grill at Phumula Lodge.
+At 4:00 pm (1600 hrs), we met Rita and Gerhard at The Giraffe Bar and Grill at Phumula Lodge.
 We had been to this establishment several times over the years but hadn’t noticed many changes since the last time.
 After sundowners, while sitting at the bar, which the four of us love to do together, we got a table for dinner and carefully perused the menu.
 The food was OK but not spectacular, but the service ambiance and prices were excellent.

 Our dinner and drinks for the evening, including tax and tips, were US $30.43, ZAR 452, prices that can’t be beaten for an evening out.
 When we get to the US in several weeks, dinners out will be three times that amount or more.
 I imagine we won’t eat out as often as we have here.